swissquote/crafty/docs/05_Packages/05_crafty-preset-postcss/CSS_Features.md

 ### Vendor Prefixes (`autoprefixer`)

-Tired of having to look for what prefix to use in your css ?
+Tired of having to look for what prefix to use in your CSS ?
 You don't need this anymore!
 With **Autoprefixer** this is all done for you.
-You can simply write your CSS following the W3C standards and autoprefixer will handle the rest for you
+You can simply write your CSS following the W3C standards and Autoprefixer will handle the rest for you

 ```css
 /* Before */